 And after I clicked the Manage.. button on the top left of the bar, it showed the real system storage was taking only 29.3 GB.
 And there were two new categories named “iOS files” and “Music creations” being separated.

-And the sum of the storage size of these three parts (System, Music Creation and iOS Files) is 43.38GB, equal to the size of my huge System storage I showed before on the storage bar.
+And the sum of the storage size of these three parts (System, Music Creation, and iOS Files) is 43.38GB, equal to the size of the huge System storage I showed before on the storage bar.

 4 Tips to Quickly Clean Storage on Your Mac